Inspiration

 A grid of photos featuring tea, tea leaves, the interior of a tea shop, and tea fields.

-For those interested in diving deeper into the world of gyokuro, the Kyotanabe Gyokuro-an section at the Kyotanabe City tourist information office is a great starting point.
-Here, visitors can learn how to brew gyokuro and savor its distinctive flavor in a welcoming environment.
-Just around the corner, you’ll find the Maiko Tea Boutique, a café run by my employer, offering desserts made with matcha and hojicha, as well as tea soba noodles featuring gyokuro leaves.
+For those interested in diving deeper into the world of gyokuro, the Kyotanabe Gyokuro Salon (in the Kyotanabe City Tourist Information Center) is a great place to visit first.
+Here, you can learn how to brew gyokuro and savor its distinguished flavor in a welcoming atmosphere.
+Just around the corner, you’ll find the Maiko Tea Boutique, It’s a café run by my employer, offering desserts made with matcha or hojicha (roasted tea), soba (noodles made with buckwheat flour) kneaded with Kyotanabe’s gyokuro and more.

 A bronze buddha statue and a field of yellow flowers in the countryside.

-One of the reasons tea from Kyotanabe tastes so exquisite is its rich natural environment.
-Flanked by the Kizu River to the east and mountains to the west, this area was for centuries a crucial transport hub, sprinkled with historic temples.
-A must-visit is the Omido Kannon-ji Temple, boasting a history of 1300 years.
-Its principal deity, a National Treasure, is the eleven-faced Kannon statue, a symbol of compassion.
-In spring, the fields below burst into a vibrant display of blooming canola flowers.
-Another notable site is Ikyu-ji, a renowned Zen Buddhist temple.
-Here, a serene and dignified atmosphere prevails, offering a sense of purification to those who wander its grounds.
+One of the reasons why Kyotanabe’s tea tastes so amazing is its rich natural environment.
+Also, bordered by the Kizu River to the east and mountains to the west, this area flourished as a crucial transport hub for centuries.
+It’s sprinkled with historic temples, too.
+One must-visit place is the Omido Kannon-ji Temple, boasting a long history that is said to be over 1300 years.
+Its principal deity is the Eleven-Faced Kannon statue that is a symbol of compassion.
+It’s designated as a National Treasure of Japan.
+In spring, the fields below the temple burst into a vibrant display of blooming canola flowers.
+Another notable site is the Ikkyuji temple, a renowned Zen Buddhist temple.
+A serene and dignified atmosphere prevails in the temple, offering a sense of purification to those who wander its precincts.

 ◆Enjoy local interactions in Ide Town